 6. Ratification and Affirmation.
 The Lease, as modified by this Third Amendment, is hereby ratified and affirmed and shall continue in full force and effect.
 From and after the date of this Third Amendment, all references to the "Lease" shall mean the Lease, as modified by this Third Amendment.

-PACIFIC COLLEGIATE FOUNDATION, a California nonprofit public benefit corporation loug
+PACIFIC COLLEGIATE FOUNDATION, a California nonprofit public benefit corporation

-By: Name: Pet Title: Pres
+By: Name: Pete Title: Presi